mikeAdamss/tidychef/_docs/splashpage.md

 ## the datachef book

-The "datachef boook" is a series jupyter book (connected and organised jupyter notebooks) designed to gradually introduce a new user to the full functionality of datachef via well documented, contextualised examples.
+The "datachef book" is a series jupyter book (connected and organised jupyter notebooks) designed to gradually introduce a new user to the full functionality of datachef via well documented, contextualised examples.

 - [see the example (opens a new window)](./example.html) to get an idea what datachef does and if it satisfies your use case(s)
 - [view the book (opens a new window)](./example.html)